 Your skin is more sensitive during pregnancy.
 If you are prone to sunburns or blotches in the heat, always apply SPF 30+ while going out in the sun, along with a hat and sun shades.
 Using a green version of sunscreen, without any chemicals is a better option.
 The American Pregnancy Association recommends avoiding those tan beds, while there is no study to prove it.
 But it’s better to play safe during such a crucial time.

 Enjoy this period.
 Savor the first kicks.
 Stay hydrated.
 Eat healthily.
 Look glowing.
 Say yes to the cravings once in a while.
 No one knows why it happens.
 Maybe it’s a natural way of giving in for a mother-to-be to feel good about what she eats.
 Because one day when you will hold your child in your arms, you go back to this time and revisit your every experience as a first mom to your first child.

 As per one NCBI report, getting into an early pregnancy opens the women to both affirming and suffering regarding life.
 Pregnancy won’t go as an easy breeze.
 It will take its time and toll on your body and mind.
 You won’t always feel good.
 On days you will feel morning sickness and body pains.
 But rising above these crams and pains, you’ll see how beautiful this journey can be.
 Pamper yourself with manicures, music and good books.
 Take out time for your girls.
 Keep a check on what you eat.
 Avoid uncooked meat or eggs.
 Avoid herbal teas and any unpasteurized cheese.
 Eat what you feel like until and unless you are following a certain diet.
 Do your morning rituals of yoga and exercises.
+Boost your mood by finding inspiration in small things.
 See what you are passing on to your next gen. Because a healthy and happy body bores a healthy and happy baby!